sirehna/xdyn/doc_dev/dev_guide.md

 ﻿% IRT JV Simulator - Developer Guide
-% Guillaume Jacquenot, Charles-Edouard CADY
+% Guillaume Jacquenot, Charles-Edouard Cady

 This page is guide for the development of the lightweight temporal ship simulator.
 To generate this document, run: